ssube/js-yaml-schema/docs/api/js-yaml-schema.createincludeschema.md

 > Warning: This API is now obsolete.
 >
-> use `createSchema` unless the include type is needed, since it requires a number of callbacks
+> either use `createSchema` by itself, or `createInclude` and extend the schema yourself
 >

 Extended schema with the include type, and auto-configuration of the include schema.